Kosisochi/DataAnalysisPortfolio/Myntra Product Catalog Project/README.md

-# Data Visualization Project
+# Data Visualization Project: PowerBI

-## This project is about building a dashboard in PowerBI.

 ## Skills Required
+- PowerBI
-- PowerBI, DAX
+- DAX

 #  Project Title: Myntra Product Catalog.
 Myntra is a major Indian fashion e-commerce company headquartered in Bengaluru, Karnataka, India.
 The company was founded in 2007 to sell personalized gift items.
 In May 2014, Myntra.com was acquired by Flipkart.